 As a leading international law firm and as a firm of regulated professionals, we are committed to the highest standards of professionalism, ethics and integrity.
 We are committed to conducting our business in a lawful manner and this includes engaging with our suppliers to ensure that they share our high standards.

-This statement is published on behalf of Keystone Law Group PLC (and those companies within the Keystone Law Network, namely Keystone Law Limited, Keystone Law (Isle of Man) Limited, KLNI Limited and Keypoint Law Pty Limited).
+This statement is published on behalf of Keystone Law Group PLC (and those companies within the Keystone Law Network, namely Keystone Law Limited, Keystone Law (Isle of Man) Limited and Keypoint Law Pty Limited).
 References to “we”, “us”, “our”, “Keystone Law” or the “firm” are to all companies in our network.
 For further information about our business, including how we are regulated, see Legal Notices.
-This statement has been approved by Keystone Law Group PLC’s directors on 17 June 2020.
-A signed version is available for inspection on request.
+This statement has been approved by Keystone Law Group PLC’s directors on 12 June 2023.

 Supply chain relationships